-ODD and CD are frequently found in children who suffer from ADHD, another disruptive disorder, which is discussed separately in this report (Center for Advancement of Children's Mental Health, 2002).
-Children who develop CD often show signs of these disorders at an earlier age.

-There is evidence of developmental ties between ODD and ADHD (Lavigne, 2001).
-Also, the onset of CD is occurs earlier in boys diagnosed with ADHD (Loeber, 2000).
+ODD and CD are frequently found in children who suffer from ADHD, another disruptive disorder, which is discussed separately in this report (Center for Advancement of Children's Mental Health, 2000).
+Children who develop CD often show signs of this disorder at an earlier age.
+The onset of CD occurs earlier in boys diagnosed with ADHD (Loeber, 2000).
 Studies have determined that, in 92 percent of boys referred with ADHD who developed CD, the onset of CD occurred prior to age 12 (Biederman et al., Hinshaw et al. as cited in Loeber).